Helicopter crashes into crane on London tower, kills two

 Neither the tower's developer, Berkeley Group, nor police would speculate on the cause of the crash.

-Helicopters should normally fly 500 feet (150 metres) above tall structures.
+Helicopters should normally fly 500 feet above tall structures.
 Despite its proximity to landmarks such as the headquarters of Britain's MI6 international intelligence agency, police quickly ruled out an attack by militants.

 "There's nothing to suggest any terrorism link," said a spokesman for London's Counter Terrorism Command.